ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 For the final part of the project, I conducted a ‘Backtest’ and devised a trading strategy that predicted the direction and return of the FTSE index.
 I established cumulative P&L scores, which revealed that from an economic perspective that it is a good course of option.

 ## Files in This Repository
-- Presentation Slides: This was prepared to present the projects findings, results, and reccomendations to a non-technical audience
+- [**Presentation Slides**](https://github.com/ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/blob/master/README.assets/Capstone%20Final%20(1).pdf): This was prepared to present the projects findings, results, and reccomendations to a non-technical audience.
-- Technical Report: This was prepared for reporting and explaining my project to a technical audience.
-It offers a detailed explanation of thea literature review, data cleaning, feature engineering process, exploratory data analysis, findings per research question, limitations and recommendations for future research.

 #### - The Code for this Project can be found [here](https://nbviewer.jupyter.org/github/ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/blob/master/FTSE_%20sentiment_twitter%20code.ipynb)
   - Step 1: Dataset and Data Collection